Bernard Munos

 What skills is Bernard Munos known for?

-Bernard Munos has skills like Pharmaceutical Industry, Pharmaceutics, Fda, Science, Drug Discovery, R&d, Clinical Development, Lifesciences, Oncology, Leadership, Market Research, Biopharmaceuticals.
+Bernard Munos is listed with skills including Pharmaceutical Industry, Pharmaceutics, Fda, Science, Drug Discovery, R&D, Clinical Development, and Lifesciences.

-Not the Bernard Munos you were looking for?
+Check these profiles if this is not the Bernard Munos you were looking for.